 Most mountain bike packs nowadays tend to come with or be compatible with hydration systems.
 These use bladders to allow you to comfortably carry up to three litres of water on the trails, which is much more than can be taken with bottles.
-Some of the best hydration packs on the market now use lumbar bladders that sit across your hips, helping spread the weight of the water and helping to prevent back pain.
-The Camelbak Charge LR has a 2L lumbar bladder with 8L of storage capacity and regularly tops list of hydration pack reviews.
+Some hydration packs use lumbar bladders that sit across your hips, helping spread the weight of the water and helping to prevent back pain.
+The Camelbak Charge LR has a 2L lumbar bladder with 8L of storage capacity.

 Some packs, such as EVOC's FR Enduro 16 pack have an integrated back protector, making them ideal for more extreme use, such as Alpine trips or enduro racing.